-1 Introduction
+Introduction

 Research on immigration is often hampered by data limitations.
-For example, large scale individuallevel surveys in the U.S. do not ask about immigrants' legal status, and government records on legal permanent residents are presented as aggregate tabulations with no individual-level information.
-As emphasized by Blau and Mackie (2016), the strategic utilization of alternative administrative datasets can help fill such gaps, facilitating innovative research questions.
-In this paper, we follow their suggested approach by examining administrative data providing uniquely detailed information on sources and destinations for migrants from Mexico to the U.S. Once we establish the data's appropriateness, we provide an initial example of the type of novel research that is possible with these data, documenting the international migration consequences of the Legal Arizona Workers Act.
+For example, large-scale individual-level surveys in the United States do not ask about immigrants' legal status, and government records on legal permanent residents are presented as aggregate tabulations with no individual-level information.
+The strategic use of alternative administrative data sets can help fill such gaps, facilitating innovative research questions (National Academies of Sciences, Engineering, and Medicine 2017).
+In this article, we follow this approach by examining administrative data providing uniquely detailed information on sources and destinations for migrants from Mexico to the United States.
+After we establish the data's appropriateness, we provide an initial example of the type of novel research that is possible with these data, documenting the international migration consequences of the Legal Arizona Workers Act.

 Specifically, we evaluate data on geographic migration patterns from the Matrícula Consular de Alta Seguridad (MCAS) program, which issues identity cards to Mexican citizens living in the United States.
-Massey, Rugh and Pren (2010) introduce and describe this data source, which features complete geographic coverage of Mexico and the U.S., detailed information on migrants' source and destination regions, and very large sample sizes.
-The more than 7 million observations spanning 2006 to 2013 separately identify 75 U.S. destinations and all of the more than 2,000 source municipios in Mexico.
+Massey et al. (2010) introduced and described this data source, which features complete geographic coverage of Mexico and the United States, detailed information on migrants' source and destination regions, and very large sample sizes.
+The more than 7 million observations spanning 2006 to 2013 separately identify 75 U.S. destinations and all the more than 2,000 source municipios in Mexico.
 However, the data's primary disadvantage is that they represent administrative records from a voluntary program, rather than a stratified random sample from a well-defined population, raising concerns about data quality, coverage, and representativeness (Riosmena and Massey 2012).
-Our first contribution is to resolve these concerns by showing strong agreement on migrant source and destination distributions between MCAS and a variety of standard data sources, including nationally representative household surveys in Mexico and in the U.S. These comparisons establish the quality and representativeness of the MCAS data and confirm its usefulness as a source of information on detailed geographic migration patterns.
+Our first contribution is to resolve these concerns by showing strong agreement on migrant source and destination distributions between MCAS and a variety of standard data sources, including nationally representative household surveys in Mexico and in the United States.
+These comparisons establish the quality and representativeness of the MCAS data and confirm its usefulness as a source of information on detailed geographic migration patterns.

-For research questions requiring measures of sub-national migration patterns with broad geographic coverage and/or large sample sizes, MCAS data are uniquely well suited.
-Large-scale household surveys such as the Mexican Census and the American Community Surveys record subnational geography only for their respective countries, with only national geographic information for foreign places.
-These surveys therefore cannot be used to measure migration flows between sub-national locations.
-More specialized surveys such as the Encuesta Nacional de la Dinámica Demográfica (ENADID) and the Encuesta sobre Migración en la Frontera Norte (EMIF) report migrants' sources and destinations, but suffer from small samples and quite aggregate geographic information.
-The Mexican Migration Project (MMP) provides unparalleled detail regarding migration experiences for those surveyed, but this impressive detail comes at the cost of covering only a small number of communities in Mexico.
-(Massey and Zenteno 2000).
+For research questions requiring measures of subnational migration patterns with broad geographic coverage and/or large sample sizes, MCAS data are uniquely well suited.
+Large-scale household surveys such as the Mexican Census and the American Community Surveys (ACS) record subnational geography only for their respective countries, with only national geographic information for foreign places.
+These surveys therefore cannot be used to measure migration flows between subnational locations.
+More specialized surveys such as the Encuesta Nacional de la Dinámica Demográfica (ENADID) and the Encuesta sobre Migración en la Frontera Norte (EMIF) report migrants' sources and destinations, but they suffer from small samples and quite aggregate geographic information.1 The Mexican Migration Project (MMP) provides unparalleled detail regarding migration experiences for those surveyed, but this impressive detail comes at the cost of covering only a small number of communities in Mexico (Massey and Zenteno 2000).2